 If the MTW PHA has provided a LAMP in the appendix, please describe any proposed changes to the LAMP in the Plan Year or state that the MTW PHA does not plan to make any changes in the Plan Year.

+RENTAL ASSISTANCE DEMONSTRATION (RAD) PARTICIPATION

+Description of RAD Participation

+The MTW PHA shall provide a brief description of its participation in RAD.
+This description must include the proposed and/or planned number of units to be converted under RAD, under which component the conversion(s) will occur, and approximate timing of major milestones.
+The MTW PHA should also give the planned/actual submission dates of all RAD Significant Amendments.
+Dates of any approved RAD Significant Amendments should also be provided.